HigherOrderCO/Bend/GUIDE.md

   return sum(tree)
 ```

-Compared to the `sum` algorithm, 2 important things changed:
+Compared to the `sum` algorithm, 3 important things changed:

-1. We initialize a state, `idx`, as `0`
+1. We initialize a state, `idx`, as `0`.

-2. We pass new states down the fold by applying `tree.lft` / `tree.rgt` to it
+2. We pass new states down as `tree.xyz(new_idx)`

+3. The base case receives the final state: the element index

 So, in the end, we'll have computed a copy of the original tree, except that
 every element has now became a tuple of index and value.

 Now, please take a moment to think about this fact: **everything can be computed
-with a fold.** It is one that takes a while to get used to, but, once you do.
-As
+with a fold.** This idea often takes some time to get used to, but, once you do,
+it is really liberating, and will let you write better algorithms.
+As an
-an exercise: use `fold` to implement a "reverse" algorithm for lists:
+exercise, use `fold` to implement a "reverse" algorithm for lists:

 ```python
 def reverse(list):